-Husker team leading $6M project to study waterways’ changing ecology
+Husker Team Leading $6M Project to Study Waterways’ Changing Ecology

-Lincoln, Neb. — Scientists have long known that all living things require specific amounts of elements such as carbon, nitrogen, and phosphorous to survive and thrive — it’s why we fertilize our yards and crops, for example.
-But the increasing frequency of phenomena such as harmful algal blooms, nitrate-contaminated water, and “dead zones” in oceans and lakes have underscored that there can be too high or low of a concentration of these essential elements in the environment.
+Scientists have long known that all living things require specific amounts of elements such as carbon, nitrogen and phosphorous to survive and thrive — it’s why we fertilize our yards and crops, for example.
+But the increasing frequency of phenomena such as harmful algal blooms, nitrate-contaminated water and “dead zones” in oceans and lakes have underscored that there can be too high or low of a concentration of these essential elements in the environment.

 To equip researchers and policymakers to study, predict and manage how the ever-changing balance of elements is affecting ecosystems at the regional and national levels, University of Nebraska–Lincoln aquatic ecologist Jessica Corman will use a four-year, $6 million grant from the National Science Foundation’s Established Program to Stimulate Competitive Research program to lead a four-institution team in building a first-of-its-kind database that includes information from streams, lakes and other inland water systems across the nation.